jakkra/ZSWatch-Dock/README.md

 ## Directory structure

 - `cad`: 3D model of the complete PCB
-- `docs`: All kind of project documentation like schematics, BOM, etc.
+- `docs`: All kind of project documentation
-- `production`: Production files for the PCB
-  - `With J-Link`: Production files for the dock with integrated J-Link
-    - `PCBWay`: Ordering instructions and production files ready for ordering at [PCBWay](https://www.pcbway.com/)
-  - `Without J-Link`: Production files for the dock without integrated J-Link
-    - `PCBWay`: Ordering instructions and production files ready for ordering at [PCBWay](https://www.pcbway.com/)
 - `project`: KiCad project for the PCB

 ## Maintainer